goFrendiAsgard/kokoropy/README.md

 __PS:__ This is my pet-project, and might be not stable.
 It is not ready for production purpose (yet)

+Kokoropy come with bottlepy 0.11 and sqlalchemy 0.8 included

 How to use
 ==========